charliempetha/charliempetha.github.io/_pages/talks.md

 - *Future prospects on testing extensions to ΛCDM through the weak lensing of gravitational waves*, January 2023, **LISA collaboration community meeting**, Online
 - *Using the infall region to probe cosmology with UNIONS weak lensing*, February 2024 & June 2024, **UNIONS Collaboration weak lensing meeting**, Online
+- *The infall region of galaxy clusters as a complementary probe to cluster abundance*, January 2025, **Max Planck Institute for Extraterrestrial Physics**, Garching, Germany
+- *The infall region of galaxy clusters as a complementary probe to cluster abundance*, January 2025, **Yale Center for Astronomy and Astrophysics Cosmology Seminar**, New Haven, USA

 Other
 -----